ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 The system receives authentication request from TSP with the parameters: id, Con, reqTime, txnId, MUA code, API_Version, MUA_Licensekey, MSA_license key, idType, pi, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, age of the Individual.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition)
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
-2. The system retrieves the DOB of the individual in the auth DB based on the mapped UIN/VID
+2. The system retrieves the DOB of the individual in the auth DB based on the mapped UIN/VID.
+Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 3. The system calculates the age of the individual based on the DOB.
 4. Validates if the Age of the individual is greater than or equal to the Age in the i/p parameter
 5. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err